lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 -- cryptography
 -- communication theory ('information theory')

-## constructive or collapse-inducing sport and gamification of process
+## Constructive or collapse-inducing sport and gamification of process
 in all parts and discussions of coordinated decisions
 - simplification, gamification, definition, perception,and coordination
 - function and fiction in gamification-simplification of vague processes.